elastic/universal-profiling-documentation/README.md

 ### Elastic Cloud

-Enabling Universal Profiling on a deployment requires some manual actions for now but many of them will be automated in upcoming releases.
+Enabling Universal Profiling on a deployment requires some manual actions, most of which will be automated in upcoming releases.

 You need the following prerequisites: